This Pakistan Minister who 'can't spell satellite properly' gives 'gyan' on Chandrayaan 2

 New Delhi, Sep 07: Fawad Chaudhry, Pakistan's minister for science and technology, sent out a series of tweets early on Saturday after India's Isro space agency lost contact with its Vikram lander.
 Vikram was on its descent to the moon when the agency lost contact with it just 2.1km before it reached the lunar surface.

+Modi g is giving Bhashan on Sattelite communication as he is actually an astronaut and not politician, Lok Sabha shld ask him QS on wasting 900 crore Rs of a poor nation... https://t.co/48u0t6KatM— Ch Fawad Hussain (@fawadchaudhry) September 6, 2019

+The federal minister made the error in a tweet on Saturday.
+He was so eager in typing 'Satellite' that he ended up writing 'Sattelite'.

-Showing the usual class we've come to expect from members of the current establishment, Fawad Chaudhry: "Awww.....
+Showing the usual class, Fawad Chaudhry: "Awww.....
 Jo kaam ata nai panga nai leitay na.....
 Dear "Endia"

 "Please sleep.
 The toy landed in Mumbai instead of landing on the moon," Chaudhry said in one of his tweets.

+Dear Endia; instead of wasting money on insane missions as of Chandrayyan or sending idiots like #abhinandan for tea to across LoC concentrate on poverty within, your approach on #Kashmir ll be another Chandrayyan just price tag ll be far bigger.— Ch Fawad Hussain (@fawadchaudhry) September 7, 2019

+Actually, the secret to Fawad's brilliance is that this man never studied science in his life.
+He is a 'lawyer' by profession (or so the people say so).
+This shows how cabinet ministers are chosen in Pakistan.

-Indian Twittter users then called him out for his behaviour.
+Meanwhile, Indian Twittter users called him out for his behaviour.
 He acknowledged them by claiming they were abusing him.

+Surprised on Indian trolls reaction, they are abusing me as I was the one who failed their moon mission, bhai hum ne kaha tha 900 crore lagao in nalaiqoon per?
+Ab sabr kero aur sonah ki koshish kero #IndiaFailed— Ch Fawad Hussain (@fawadchaudhry) September 6, 2019

+Reacting to the trolls, Tweeple slammed Pakistani minister for short-sightedness and unable to understand the significance of this mission for the sub-continent.

 Enthusiasm turned into a sense of distress at Indian Space Research Organisation's (Isro) Mission Operations Complex in Bengaluru as Chandrayaan 2's lander 'Vikram' lost communication with the ground stations on Saturday just ahead of the soft landing.